Willaiem/fetch-mcp/README.md

 ![fetch mcp logo](logo.jpg)

+*This fork adds possiblity to send JSON requests with defined method (by default it always sends GET request) and body (for non-GET requests)*

 This MCP server provides functionality to fetch web content in various formats, including HTML, JSON, plain text, and Markdown.

 ## Components